 The new Waste King® Legend 8000 garbage disposer is temporarily mounted to the sink to test fit the plumbing connections.
 I began by setting the sink flange in the drain hole and spinning on the support ring until it made contact with the bottom of sink.
 Do not use plumber’s putty or tighten the support ring because this is a temporary installation.

-Waste King EZ Mount
+Install the Waste King EZ Mount

-The Waste King® EZ Mount Ring and Cushion Mount go on next.
+The Waste King EZ Mount Ring and Cushion Mount go on next.
 Orient the two parts as shown:

 Slip the mount ring over the sink flange, then press the cushion mount over the lip of the sink flange.
 The cushion mount holds the mount ring in place.
 The lip of the sink flange fits in the groove of the cushion mount.
 Inspect the cushion mount fit to ensure it’s even against the flange as shown:

-Test Fitting the Garbage Disposer
+Test Fit the Garbage Disposer

 The garbage disposer is temporarily mounted to check if adjustments to the plumbing are needed.
 To mount the Waste King disposer: